Thank you to all the beautiful animals for allowing their photos to be used in this article.

 - Autism Assistance Dogs help children between 3 and 12 years of age who are on the autism spectrum.
 These special Dog Guides provide safety, companionship, unconditional love, a calming relief for children in high anxiety situations, and reduce the stress commonly experienced in public places

-- Diabetic Alert Dogs help people aged 10 or older who are insulin dependant with hypo-glycemic unawareness
+- Diabetic Alert Dogs help people aged 10 or older who are insulin dependent with hypo-glycemic unawareness

 - Facility Support Dogs